LyleScott/rust-battleship/README.md

 # rust-battleship

-This is thegame of Battleship written in Rust.
+This is the game of Battleship written in Rust.

 I wrote this while trying to learn Rust.